 This holiday, I encourage you to source healthy, fresh, local poultry and give thanks to the farmers whose passion is producing wholesome meat and who must overcome a lot of obstacles to do it, including the challenge of finding certified processors.
 If you’re pleased with your find, send me the information and I’ll post the resources on my website.

 Now turkey alone does not a feast make.
-Just a reminder that you’ll find lots of great accompaniments in The Santa Monica Farmers’ Market Cookbook and this month’s Bon Appétit—breads by Peter Reinhart, potatoes by Josie Le Balch, and new sides by yours truly, including Carrot and Cranberry Salad with Fresh Ginger Dressing, and Brocccolini with Smoked Paprika, Almonds, and Garlic.
+Just a reminder that you’ll find lots of great accompaniments in The Santa Monica Farmers’ Market Cookbook and find my contributions on Bon Appétit—breads by Peter Reinhart, potatoes by Josie Le Balch, and new sides by yours truly, including Carrot and Cranberry Salad with Fresh Ginger Dressing, and Brocccolini with Smoked Paprika, Almonds, and Garlic.
 In the spirit of giving thanks, here’s my favorite pumpkin pie recipe.